mikolasan/mikolasan.github.io/src/markdown/make/robot-arm.md

 A new spin to my strange purchase of 5 servo drives.
 Why strange?
 Because 5 servos is not enough to make a spider (a hexapod robot).

 This time I want to create an arm.
-5 servos should be enough for one robot arm.
+5 servos should be enough for single arm robot.

 ## Moodboard